 The Forest Today

 Currently the Stourhead (Western) Estate produces about 3000 cubic metres of conifer timber a year, and 600 of broadleaved.
 We primarily operate a system of Continuous Cover forestry, where individual trees or small groups are selectively felled, and the majority of restocking is by natural regeneration.
 This forestry system concentrates on achieving the best quality timber, but in a sustainable and environmentally friendly manner.
-The woods are certified under the Forest Stewardship Council scheme (ref.
-SGS-FM/COC-0429/G076) as being run to the highest environmental and social standards.
-The forest is managed by Christopher Guest and David Pengelly of Canopy Land Use, experts in Continuous Cover management.
+The woods are certified under the Forest Stewardship Council® scheme (ref.
+SA-FM/COC-004552/G076) as being run to the highest environmental and social standards.
+The forest is managed by David Pengelly of Canopy Land Use, experts in Continuous Cover management.
 For more details on this style of management, see the Continuous Cover Forestry Group (CCFG) website.

 We offer a free guided walk to groups of 6 to 20, explaining how we manage the woodland and the benefits of active forest management.
 We can tailor the visit to suit the party, both in terms of the terrain covered and the technical level of the content.

 In 2001 we completed a 20 year Forest Plan for the woodlands, in consultation with the Forestry Commission, English Nature, county Wildlife Trusts and other interested parties.
 This outlined the further conversion to irregular forestry and the enhancement of important wildlife and landscape areas that we intend.
 We reviewed the plan thoroughly in 2011.
 In general, we did not feel the need to make major changes.
 One change forced on us was to reduce the emphasis on keeping a strong component of larch within the conifer areas, as larch is now threatened by the serious disease Phytopthera ramorum.